MisbahProgrammer/Password-Generator-React/README.md

+In this project react using vite is used to build a password generator which generates a random password which have a length of 8 to 50 user can also add numbers and special characters in it using check boxes.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.